 Credit card and ATM fraud

 Credit card and ATM fraud occur, including the use of 'skimming' machines which can store card data.

 - Take care not to expose your PIN to others, particularly when using ATMs.

 - Monitor your transaction statements.

-Many travellers fall victim to scams after accepting offers from people recommending or offering various goods or services, particularly when shopping for jewellery and gems.
+Many Australians fall victim to scams after accepting offers from strangers or new friends, particularly when shopping for jewellery and gems.

-Travellers have lost large sums of money through bogus investment, property rental and time-share schemes, and other fraudulent activity.
-Several Australians have fallen victim to investment scams for properties in Phuket.
+Australians have lost large sums of money through bogus investment, property rental and time-share schemes, including in Phuket.

 - If you plan to invest in property (including time share) in Thailand, thoroughly research the seller and the property before entering into any agreement.

 - Be wary of unsolicited offers to invest.

 Prison terms up to 15 years can be imposed for insulting the monarchy.
 Take particular care not to cause offence when posting, commenting on or 'liking' items on social media relating to the monarchy.
 Abide by local laws and respect Thai customs.